UI Design for Beginners >

 4. Choosing imagery for your app

-5. Working with colors and imagery in Adobe XD
+5. Working with colors and imagery in Figma

 Next up is imagery.
-Adding an image to your artboard is very straightforward; you can simply drag the image from your saved files or downloads.
-However, this may cause problems, as the image you’ve dragged and dropped could end up anywhere on the artboard.
+Adding an image to your design file is very straightforward; you can simply drag an image from your saved files right onto the canvas.
+However, this may cause problems, as the image you’ve dragged and dropped could end up anywhere on the page and will likely not be the right size.

 6. Saving and exporting your work

-Once your app screen is looking pretty and polished, and your layers are correctly labeled and formatted, it’s time to save and export your work!
+Once your log in screen is looking pretty and polished, and your layers are well organised and named, it’s time to export your work!

-For now, export your designs as PNGs and get ready to share your work!
+For now, export your designs as a PNG file and you're ready to share your work!

 Summary

-To put your newfound knowledge to the test, why not follow this tutorial up with our UI design short course quiz?
+To put your newfound knowledge to the test, follow this tutorial up with our UI design quiz!
 It will only take five minutes, and if you get 75% of the answers right, you’ll get 5% off our full UI Design Program!
-The quiz will hit your inbox tomorrow, so stay tuned.

 Alana